java.lang

 Compares this object against the specified object.

-static charforDigit(int digit, int radix)
+| static char | forDigit(int digit, int radix)

-Determines the character representation for a specific digit in the specified radix.
+Determines the character representation for a specific digit in

-Returns the Unicode directionality property for the given character.
+Returns the Unicode directionality property for the given

-Returns the int value that the specified Unicode character represents.
+Returns the intvalue that the specified Unicode

 Returns a value indicating a character's general category.

-Returns a hash code for this Character.
+Returns a hash code for this Character. |

 Determines if a character is defined in Unicode.